isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         string* p = bad();
         vector<int> xx = {7, 8, 9};
-        // undefined behavior: x may not be the string "This" string x = *p;
+        // undefined behavior: x might not be the string "This" string x = *p;
         // undefined behavior: we don't know what (if anything) is allocated a location p *p = "Evil!";
     }

 The `string`s of `v` are destroyed upon exit from `bad()` and so is `v` itself.
 The returned pointer points to unallocated memory on the free store.
-This memory (pointed into by `p`) may have been reallocated by the time `*p` is executed.
-There may be no `string` to read and a write through `p` could easily corrupt objects of unrelated types.
+This memory (pointed into by `p`) might have been reallocated by the time `*p` is executed.
+There might be no `string` to read and a write through `p` could easily corrupt objects of unrelated types.

 ##### Enforcement